markruys/gw2pvo/README.md

 ## Disclaimer

-GoodWe access is based on the undocumented API used by mobile apps.
+GoodWe access is based on the Chinese Sems Swagger documentation: [global](http://globalapi.sems.com.cn:82/swagger/ui/index), [Europe](http://eu.semsportal.com:82/swagger/ui/index#).
 It could be very well that at a certain point GoodWe decides to alter or disable the API.